ievapudz/Course_Work/README.md

 In order to check out the differences in colourings, we decided to run the program with proteins that are known to have
 similar structures, yet due to certain differences, the thermostability is affected significantly.
-Some structures were taken from structural genomics studies of the hyperthermophilic bacterium *Thermotoga maritima*, where its proteins were compared with mesophilic orthologs / paralogs in terms of contact order values.
+Some structures were taken from structural genomics studies of the hyperthermophilic bacterium *Thermotoga maritima* (Robinson-Rechavi et. al 2005), where its proteins were compared with mesophilic orthologs / paralogs in terms of contact order values.

 Lactate dehydrogenase (PDB pair (thermophilic, mesophilic): 1A5Z and 1LLD).